Edge Databases – from trends to use cases

 • need historical data

-In addition, developers also often decide to use an edge database to save time and nerves, or to be able to react quickly and flexibly to future requirements.
+In addition, developers also often decide to use an Edge Database to save time and nerves, or to be able to react quickly and flexibly to future requirements.

 Edge Database Use Case Example in Manufacturing